-As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

-g) Thailand - Thailand maintains a national MRL list and follows a complex deferral policy.
+- ~ Various products registered in Australia refer to label. - g) Thailand Thailand maintains a national MRL list and follows a complex deferral policy.
 Previously, wheat exported to Thailand was PRF and exporters are strongly recommended to continue this practice.

 Chemical Name MRL (mg/kg)

 chlorpyrifos methyl 0.01D

 deltamethrin 2.0#"

 dichlorvos 0.2

 fenitrothion 6.0"

 malathion 10"

 methoprene 10.0"

 pirimiphos methyl 7.0"

 carbaryl 2.0+"

 piperonyl butoxide 30.0"

 pyrethrins 0.3"

 spinosad 1.0~"

-methyl bromide 50"
+methyl bromide 5.0"

 phosphine 0.1"

 sulfuryl fluoride 0.05"

-As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

-- ~ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - " Codex Default MRL. - 7.1.5 Milling wheat exported to markets other than those referred to above must meet the foreign government MRLs.
+- ~ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - " Codex Default MRL. - 7.1.5 Milling wheat exported to markets other than those referred to above must meet the foreign government MRLs.
 Exporters should note that in these countries MRLs may differ from those listed above.

-As outlined in section 4, industry has agreed to outturn wheat to all countries with residue levels at $\frac{1}{2}$ (50%) of the Australian MRL (see 4.
+As outlined in section 4, industry has agreed to outturn wheat to all countries with residue levels at 1⁄2 (50%) of the Australian MRL (see 4.
 Industry Outturn Target) providing it does not contravene the importing country MRL.